-We presented these proposals and a draft study report at our Citizens Advisory Committee meeting on Wednesday, June 26 and to the Transportation Authority Board on Tuesday, July 9.
-The board gave initial approval of the report at its July 9 meeting and will have the opportunity to give final approval on July 23.
+We presented these proposals and a draft study report at our Citizens Advisory Committee meeting on Wednesday, June 26 and to the Transportation Authority Board for an initial reading on Tuesday, July 9 and for a final reading on Tuesday, July 23.
+The board gave final approval of the report on July 23.

 This study was funded by a Caltrans Sustainable Transportation Planning Grant and San Francisco’s half-cent sales tax for transportation.